-‘Days Of Our Lives’ Spoilers: Sami Uncovers The Truth, Brady’s Past Comes Back to Haunt Him
+‘Days Of Our Lives’ Spoilers: Sami Uncovers The Truth, Brady’s Past Comes Back To Haunt Him

 Kristen will reappear and try to convince Brady to run away with her and leave Salem behind forever.
 While Brady seemingly wanted nothing to do with her in the past, fans know that the character tends to make bad decisions when he’s been pushed around and his heart is broken.

-Elsewhere in Salem, Abigail Deveraux DiMera (Marci Miller) will make a stunning confession to her brother, JJ Deveraux (Casey Moss).
-Abby will tell her younger brother that she’s afraid her split personality disorder is returning, and that her alter-egos, Dr. Laura and Gabby, may be coming back to cause problems.
+Elsewhere in Salem, Abigail Deveraux DiMera (Marci Miller) will make a stunning confession to her brother JJ Deveraux (Casey Moss).
+Abby will tell her younger brother that she’s afraid her split personality disorder is returning, and that her alter-egos Dr. Laura and Gabby may be coming back to cause problems.

 Of course, Days of our Lives fans will see Gabi Hernandez (Camilla Banus) set up Abigail to make it look like she’s going crazy again in order to carry out her devilish plan for revenge against both Abby and Stefan DiMera (Tyler Christopher).